 GPQI – International dialogue on the harmonisation of quality infrastructures

-The German Federal Ministry for Economic Affairs and Energy (Bundesministerium für Wirtschaft und Energie - BMWi) has been cooperating with partner countries for many years with a view to supporting the international harmonisation of quality infrastructures.
+The German Federal Ministry for Economic Affairs and Climate Action (Bundesministerium für Wirtschaft und Klimaschutz - BMWK) has been cooperating with partner countries for many years with a view to supporting the international harmonisation of quality infrastructures.
 Germany intensified these efforts in 2017 with the establishment of the Global Project Quality Infrastructure (GPQI).
 Through GPQI, Germany engages in international cooperation on quality infrastructure with important trading partners such as Brazil, China, India, Indonesia and Mexico.
-This cooperation also extends to Canada, the Eurasian Economic Union (EAEU) and the United States.
+This cooperation also extends to Canada and the United States.

 The EU’s legal framework and approach to quality infrastructure form the basis for Germany’s position in the dialogues.
 Just as Germany has engaged in the international harmonisation of quality infrastructure for many years, so too its partners share their perspectives on QI and the latest developments and challenges in their respective countries.

 All GPQI participants are working towards reducing technical barriers to trade, enhancing product safety and strengthening consumer protection.

 GPQI builds on the expertise of various stakeholders

 GPQI facilitates a special format of bilateral political and technical dialogue.
 As a multi-stakeholder platform, the project brings together governments and experts from public and private sectors – including technical organisations, associations and industry.
 For the dialogues to be effective, they depend on this expertise and the innovation it drives.